-A sesamoid fracture is a break in one of the two pea-shaped bones in the ball of the foot beneath the big toe.
+A sesamoid fracture is a break in 1 of the 2 pea-shaped bones in the ball of the foot beneath the big toe.
 These bones let the feet move smoothly.

 Copyright © Nucleus Medical Media, Inc.

 This problem is more common in people who play high-impact sports, such as running, aerobics, ballet, or gymnastics.

 The most common symptom is pain in the ball of the foot and big toe.
 Other problems may be:

 Your doctor will ask about your symptoms and health history.
 A physical exam will be done.
 You may be asked about any injury you have had or any activities that you do.
 You may need to see a doctor who treats bones or feet.

 Images may be taken.
 This can be done with: